Category:

 In April 2001, Mariah left Columbia Records and signed what was then a record-setting $100 million, five-album contract with Virgin Music.
 That's the same as $150 million after adjusting for inflation.
 It was the biggest contract in the history of music at the time.

 Mariah's first album with Virgin, "Glitter", was released on August 18, 2001.
-The album was actually a soundtrack to a movie of the same name which was a semi-autobiographically about a fictionalized version of Mariah.
+The album was actually a soundtrack to a movie of the same name, which was a semi-biographical, fictionalized version of Mariah.
 Both the album and film, which was unfortunately released on September 21, 2001 – 10 days after the 9/11 terror attacks, were panned by critics and audiences.
 The movie is famously one of the biggest box-office bombs of all time.

 Even before the movie's release, Mariah had to be hospitalized for extreme exhaustion.
 She reportedly experienced a physical and emotional breakdown.

-Virgin was so desperate to free themselves from Mariah that they paid her $28 million to end the contract early.
-When it was all said and done, Mariah was paid nearly $50 million to produce the one album for Virgin.
+Virgin was so desperate to free itself from Mariah that they paid her $28 million to end the contract early.
+When it was all said and done, Mariah was paid nearly $50 million to produce one album for Virgin.

 Mariah Carey Net Worth